 After Cyprian, he recognized that almost 1600 years of history had been omitted.
 He believed this was because most academics concealed the practice. “ They evidently consider tongue talking a fanaticism, a weakness, to be kept out of sight.”13 He felt that Schaff, along with a person named Andrew Findlater, LL.
 D., acting editor of encyclopedia of universal knowledge, as two historians that did not suppress the subject.14

 Simmons did not provide an alternative 1600 year history of tongues that would inevitably draw from Catholic sources or review pertinent Christian literature in the original texts. — a significantly large corpus hardly translated into English.
-He felt content the concealment by the establishment for over this period as a sufficient conclusion.
-This interpretation fit nicely in with the Pentecostal narrative.
+He either chose to ignore or was unaware of this data.

 A 1931 edition of the Bridesgroom’s Messenger updated Simmon’s timetable and added a few additions from the Catholic Encyclopedia.
 Francis Xavier was referenced where it was written: it “is said to have made himself understood by the Hindus without knowing their language.”15 This is a slight improvement over Simmon’s original.
 However, the Bridesgroom’s Messenger failed to comprehensively examine Xavier.
 The Sainthood process for Xavier was partly decided on the basis of speaking in tongues.
 However, the reality was otherwise.
 Xavier had linguistic difficulties.
 The successful political pedalling for his Sainthood, which had serious economic benefits for many parties involved, had been a source of embarrassment for the Catholic Church.
 It led to Pope Benedict the XIV issuing a treatise on the subject that set forth clear investigative rules for determining whether a person divinely spoke in tongues or not.